ataeiamirhosein/InternetOfThings/README.md

 ## second resualt with cooja (out of range)
-we can see when we change the position of one mote and set out of range the related led of out range mote is turned of
+we can see when we change the position of one mote and set out of range in other motes the related led of out range mote is turned of

 ![screenshot from resualt of cooja](http://iotco.net/iothw1-2.jpg) (picture 2)